 I could eat noodles (and pasta) every single day.
-These Chili Oil Garlic Noodles are very high on my list of favorite noodles to make.
+These Chile Oil Garlic Noodles are very high on my list of favorite noodles to make.
 They’re simple to make, so tasty and there are so many ways to make them!
-This recipe is a Korean-style Chili Oil Garlic Noodle dish.
+This recipe is a Korean-style Chile Oil Garlic Noodle dish.

-Korean Style Garlic Chili Oil versus Traditional Szechuan Garlic Chili Oil
+Korean Style Garlic Chile Oil versus Traditional Szechuan Garlic Chili Oil

-This recipe is all about the garlic chili oil.
-This Korean style chili oil version is different in both ingredients and process compared to the more traditional Szechuan version, but the bright and bold flavors are still very much there.
+This recipe is all about the garlic chile oil.
+This Korean style chile oil version is different in both ingredients and process compared to the more traditional Szechuan version, but the bright and bold flavors are still very much there.

 Vegetable oil or sesame oil or both!

-The garlic chili oil can be made up to 2 weeks ahead of time and stored in the refrigerator.
+The garlic chile oil can be made up to 1 week ahead of time and stored in the refrigerator.
 The oil (or really sauce) is very diverse and can be used to top steamed or pan fried dumplings as well as drizzled atop broth-based noodle soups.

 Enjoy! xx, Jenny

 Hungry for more?